 Brian’s message focused on the importance of changing our thoughts.
-His son, Jesse, also spoke at the seminar and focused his message on changing habits (please see Willpower article).
-For when you change what and how you think – and then tweak what you actually do, the effects can be pretty amazing.
+His son, Jesse, also spoke at the seminar and focused his message on changing habits (please see Willpower Launches You on Your Journey; Good Habits Ensure You Arrive).

-“Change your thoughts and you change your world” – Norman Vincent Peale
+“Change your thoughts and you change your world”

 In T. Harv Ecker’s book, Secrets of the Millionaire Mind, the author maintains that we create our reality through the “Process of Manifestation,” where our programming (which is where our thoughts come from: our past conditioning) leads to our thoughts, which leads to our feelings, which leads to our actions, which leads to results.